Grains higher, livestock mixed

-CHICAGO — Grain futures were mostly higher Monday in early trading on the Chicago Board of Trade.
-Wheat for July delivery advanced 10 cents at $5.29 a bushel; May corn was up .60 cent at $3.2160 a bushel; July oats declined 19.40 cents at $3.0060 a bushel; while May soybeans rose 4 cents at 8.57 a bushel.
+CHICAGO — Grain futures were higher Friday in early trading on the Chicago Board of Trade.
+Wheat for July delivery gained 3 cents at $5.06 a bushel; May corn rose 2.60 cents at $3.1960 a bushel; July oats was up 1.60 cents at $3.0620 a bushel; while May soybeans rose 4.60 cents at 8.4160 a bushel.

 Commented